 “This team looks like the team we had before, (comradeship), training wise, I think the squash itself fell apart a bit.

-This team is a development one that will be strong now and the next couple of years.
+This team is a developing one that will be strong now and for the next couple of years.

 We have leaders who are inspiring the young ones to win and setting good examples,” he said.